Vegetarian Restaurants In Rome I Love - And You Will, Too!

 The Happy Cow

-They also list shops, hotels, and anyplace you could buy food, so you have a complete resource for vegetarian eating wherever you travel.
+They also list shops, hotels, and any place you could buy food, so you have a complete resource for vegetarian eating wherever you travel.

 Map of Vegan and Vegetarian Restaurants in Rome